There is no worse feeling than remembering you don’t have this weeks’ email written yet… and you better get a post up… and… and… and…

 On the flip side, there is no better feeling than having a months’ worth of content created and scheduled in advance.
 It frees up your mind to work on the business and gives your brain space to think about other creative ideas to grow your business.

-This is why we encourage our students to commit to a planning day once a quarter.
-In our eComm Club we hold a 4-hour planning workshop for the coming quarter, every 3 months.
+This is why I encourage our students to commit to a planning day once a quarter.
+In eComm Club we hold a 4-hour planning workshop for the coming quarter, every 3 months.
 This gives online store owners a dedicated time and space to plan their content for the coming 3 months.

 But once you’ve got your content planned, you need to create and schedule it.
 Sometimes editing is also required.